Culture of Columbus, Ohio: Fairs and festivals

-Around the Fourth of July, Columbus hosts Red, White, and Boom! on the Scioto riverfront downtown, attracting crowds of over 500,000 people and featuring the largest fireworks display in Ohio.
+Around the Fourth of July, Columbus hosts Red, White, and Boom! on the Scioto riverfront downtown, attracting crowds of over 500,000 people and featuring the largest fireworks display in the Midwest.
+The namesake of similar celebrations nationwide, the first originated in Columbus in 1981.
 The Doo Dah Parade is also held at this time.

 During Memorial Day Weekend, the Asian Festival is held in Franklin Park.
 Hundreds of restaurants, vendors, and companies open up booths, traditional music, and martial arts are performed, and cultural exhibits are set up.

 The Jazz and Rib Fest is a free downtown event held each July featuring jazz artists like Randy Weston, D. Bohannon Clark, and Wayne Shorter, along with rib vendors from around the country.

 The Short North is host to the monthly "Gallery Hop", which attracts hundreds to the neighborhood's art galleries (which all open their doors to the public until late at night) and street musicians.
 The Hilltop Bean Dinner is an annual event held on Columbus's West Side that celebrates the city's Civil War heritage near the historic Camp Chase Cemetery.
 At the end of September, German Village throws an annual Oktoberfest celebration that features German food, beer, music, and crafts.

 The Short North also hosts HighBall Halloween, Masquerade on High, a fashion show and street parade that closes down High Street.
 In 2011, in its fourth year, HighBall Halloween gained notoriety as it accepted its first Expy award.
 HighBall Halloween has much to offer for those interested in fashion and the performing and visual arts or for those who want to celebrate Halloween with food and drinks from all around the city.
 Each year the event is put on with a different theme.

 Columbus also hosts many conventions in the Greater Columbus Convention Center, a pastel-colored deconstructivist building on the north edge of downtown that resembles jumbled blocks, or a train yard from overhead.
 Completed in 1993, the 1.7 e6sqft convention center was designed by architect Peter Eisenman, who also designed the Wexner Center.

 With Nightmares Film Festival, Columbus hosts an annual film festival for horror and genre films.
 It is frequently cited as one of the most influential genre film festivals in the USA.